SEBK4C/SimpleCBLookup/README.md

 - Download Crunchbase static export collections using your API key
 - Import downloaded data into DuckDB for fast local querying
-- Query funding data by company URL
+- Query funding data by company URL (single or bulk)
+- Bulk query multiple companies with quarterly funding breakdown
 - Check which collections are available with your API key
 - Track updates with Last-Modified timestamps